Active case

 What is Ozempic?

-In 2017, Novo Nordisk sought FDA approval to sell once-weekly semaglutide.
+In 2017, Novo Nordisk sought and received FDA approval to sell once-weekly semaglutide as a diabetes medication.
 Novo Nordisk lauded the drug’s safety and efficacy in clinical trials.

 How does Ozempic work for weight loss?